zmy/deep-reinforcement-learning/p1_navigation/README.md

 Please find the complete running experiments in `Navigation.ipynb` which imports the following reinforcement learning code:
 * In `dqn_agent.py` you can find the code defining the DQN learning agent `Agent` and its companion memory `ReplayBuffer` code.
 * In `model.py` you can find the neural network architecture to approximating the action-value function.
+The DQN takes state vector as input and outputs estimated Q values for all actions.

 You can find the saved model weights of the successful agent in `model.pt`.